-Jane Bustin combines traditional and contemporary materials, exploring the dichotomy between their abstract minimalist composition and the sentimental qualities of ceramic, textiles and found objects.
+Jane Bustin combines traditional and contemporary materials, exploring the dichotomy between abstract minimalist composition and the sentimental qualities of ceramic, textiles and found objects.
 Concerned with deconstructing the formal components of abstraction, she considers the properties and arrangement of materials, extending the link between craft, concept and movement.
 Bustin likens her grandmother’s laundering, baking and crocheting routines to the type of diligence she applies as an artist; folding, flattening and rolling until the organic is contained.
 The pale tones, reflective surfaces and intuitive organization prompt a tenderness and familiarity reminiscent of a bedroom vanity, a micro space of solace within the home.
-The artists maneuver a relationship between the object’s ontology and their transformation into vehicles of psychological projection; a parallel to the work’s intimate development in the studio against their perceptive contextual availability in the gallery.
+The artist maneuvers a relationship between the object’s ontology and its transformation into vehicles of psychological projection; a parallel to the work’s intimate development in the studio against its perceptive contextual availability in the gallery.

 Jane Bustin (b.
 1964 in London, UK) lives and works in London, UK.
 She studied at Portsmouth University, UK and Laboratorio per Affresco, Prato, Italy.
 Her work has been exhibited at The British Library, London, UK; Walker Art Gallery, Liverpool, UK; Ferens Art Museum, Hull, UK; Kettles Yard, Cambridge, UK; Whitechapel Gallery, London, UK; Ingleby Gallery, Edinburgh, UK; Copperfield, London, UK and Leslie Gallery, Berlin, Germany.